 If you plan on carrying it in a purse a revolver might be easier to shoot from inside the purse if necessary.
 This is because it cycles through ammunition differently than a semi-auto does.

 Women are generally weaker than men and have more difficulty manipulating handguns.
 Finding a gun that you feel comfortable with is key.
 You will want to handle and test a couple of guns out to see which one feels best to you.

 Women that have small hands have more difficulty operating larger guns.
-Although women with long fingers have less to worry about you will still want to make sure the gun feels right.
+Although women with long fingers have less to worry about you will still want to ensure the gun feels right.